shahrajat/shahrajat.github.io/projects.md

 ## Web Development

+I really enjoy building web applications, whether big or small.
+Throughout my time in undergrad schoo, I lead the development of web portals for several technical events and clubs.

 - [Ongoing] **[spamtest](https://spamtest.herokuapp.com/){:target="_blank"}** - Building a Django Python Web app for predicting if an email content is spam.
 Predicts the spamminess score based on a ML model pre-trained on huge dataset.

 - [2015] **[Minified Guess the Correlation Game](http://shahrajat.com/assets/apps/guess-the-correlation.html?#){:target="_blank"}** - Built a minified version of the famous Guess the correlation game.

+- [2011-12] **VLive - VNIT's Social Networking Website** - I feel most proud of building it from scratch using JavaScript, PHP and MySQL during the winter break of my sophomore year in undergrad school.
+2 dedicated months, 5 team members and a bunch of awesome features like - forum discussion, facebook style chat, video call and notice board.
+Unfortunately it was hosted on internal college servers and hence inaccessible from outside.

 ## Talks